Muhammad Essa: Managerial career

 Essa served K-Electric both as a player and assistant coach while attaining the AFC B coaching license.

 He was appointed as assistant coach of the Pakistan national team in 2018, lasting during the tenure of former PFF president Faisal Saleh Hayat, who was ousted by FIFA in June 2019.

 He returned to K-Electric as head coach until the team got disbanded in 2020.
 He joined KRL as the head coach in January 2023.

 In 2025, he was appointed assistant coach for the Pakistan under-17 football team for the 2025 SAFF U-17 Championship held in Colombo, Sri Lanka, under head coach Nasir Ismail.

+In 2026, he was appointed head coach of Pakistan U16 for the UEFA Under-16 Development Tournament.

 Personal life

 Essa came from a family of footballers.
 Two of his uncles and his two brothers played in the domestic circuit.
 His older brother Ahmad Shah played at the national level and younger brother Jahangir Khan played for Pakistan national under-19 team.
 Essa's younger cousin Kaleemullah Khan is also a footballer and represented the Pakistan national team.

 On 13 August 2007, Essa was awarded the Salaam Pakistan Award alongside tennis star Aisam-ul-Haq Qureshi and female squash player Maria Toorpakai for their contributions to sport by the President of Pakistan, Pervez Musharraf.
 On 7 May 2009, Essa received AFC Distinguished Services Awards from FIFA President Sepp Blatter at Kuala Lumpur during the AFC 23rd Congress.

 In 2009, he opened an academy at his home town in Chaman, called the Essa Khan Academy.
 Essa is the co-founder of Pak Afghan Clearing Agency, founded as a hybrid of a department and football club.